Establishing Professional Academic Student Records

 2. Establish a filing system for staff efficiency.

-Establish a filinf system in the daily routine of processing PACEs, recording scores, keeping records, maintaining PACE inventory, and ordering curriculum.
+Establish a filing system in the daily routine of processing PACEs, recording scores, keeping records, maintaining PACE inventory, and ordering curriculum.
+The aceconnect School Management program offers a digital record-keeping solution.

 3. Establish a cumulative record folder for every student.